stuartcalder/ssc/CONVENTIONS.md

 ```
 #Function Classes
 * All the classes postfixed with _F represent function classes, where all the functions in the class are static.
+* Type aliases of Function Classes are postfixed with _f, as type aliases of other types are postfixed with _t.